Kollode/RustByExample/README.md

 * Install rustup: https://www.rust-lang.org/en-US/install.html
 * Do a `rustup update` to make sure the current stable version is installed.
 The Windows version for example was 1.17, even if 1.22 was available.
-* On Linux I needed to add the cargo path to my .zshrc, because the path will be added only in the .bash_profile file.
+* On Linux I needed to add the cargo path env to my .zshrc, because the path was only added to the .bash_profile.

 ## Editor (VS Code)